multitudes/multitudes/README.md

 I am a lifelong learner.
 My name is Laurent and I am a Junior iOS Developer based in Berlin.👨🏻‍💻

-Currently I am available to hire (preferably remote at this time).
 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).
 And at my [CV](https://multitudes.github.io/images/cv/cv-for-ios-nov2020.pdf)!